Algotia/Website/docs/index.md

 # What is Algotia ?

-Algotia is free and open source platform for authroing and executing techical ananalysis based cryptocurrency trading strategies.
+Algotia is free and open source platform for authoring and executing technical analysis based cryptocurrency trading strategies.